 This was the very first time taking photos here when the sun was shining and not overcast.
 Also, the trees were in bloom, bringing some added joy to the situation.

 So if anyone has any information about these Torrey pine trees, please leave me a comment below!

 Walking North Ponto Beach

 North Ponto Beach is one of my favorite beaches because you always see many surfers carefully walking down the bluffs with their surfboards.
-To say I have respect is an understatement.
-They definitely have skills!
+To say I have respect is an understatement, and they have skills!

-Usually, it is pretty easy to find free parking here, but it is a bit of a decline to get down to the beach.
+Usually, it is easy to find free parking here, but getting down to the beach is slightly declined.